 I found that regular fabric dishcloths began to wear thin after only a few months of use whereas the knitted ones last for years.
-But unfortunately they don’t last forever.
+Unfortunately they don’t last forever.

 Our dishcloths were badly in need of replacing, so when weather and time allow, I’ve been enjoying sitting out on the back deck to knit some new ones for us.

 The wooden yarn bowl that Dave made for me comes in really handy.
-I never have to worry that my ball of yarn will roll off the table and I’ll have to go chase it.
+I never have to worry that my ball of yarn will roll off the table making me go chase after it.

 I’ve completed three new knitted dishcloths so far and am working on a fourth using the leftover yarn from those three.